turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

   end
 end

-bradys = []
+kardashians = []

-bradys << Person.new("Carol", 48)
-bradys << Person.new("Greg", 22)
-bradys << Person.new("Mike", 52)
-bradys << Person.new("Marsha", 19)
-bradys << Person.new("Jan", 13)
+kardashians << Person.new("Kourtney", 39)
+kardashians << Person.new("Kim", 37)
+kardashians << Person.new("Kris", 62)
+kardashians << Person.new("Khloe", 33)

 ```

 Using this, how do you think we can sort by their names alphabetically?
 Do this on paper.
-Check your work with a nearby friend.
+Check your work with your BFF.

+Extension: How could you create a list of names going in the opposite order?

+**CFU:** What is the return value of `sort_by`?

 ### all?

 And now, for something completely different.

 We're going to look at one of the enumerables that returns a simple true or false.
+This is always indicated by the method ending with a '?'.

 Let's look at the name of this enumerable, `all?`.
-Simply, it's an enumerable with a conditional in the block.
-If every item in a collection (every time through the block) returns `true` when going through the block, it returns `true`.
+Under the hood, it's an enumerable with a conditional in the block.
+If **every** item in a collection returns `true` when going through the block, the entire method returns `true`.
 Otherwise, it will return `false`.

 Example: